 In January 2020, the GASB issued Statement No. 92, Omnibus 2020.
 This statement will enhance the comparability in accounting and financial reporting and improve the consistency of authoritative literature by addressing practice issues that have been identified during implementation and application of certain GASB statements.
-The requirements of this statement related to Statement 87 and Implementation Guide 2019-3 was effective upon issuance with all other requirements are effective for reporting periods beginning after June 15, 2021.
-The Agency is evaluating the impact, if any, upon its financial position, results of operations, or cash flows upon adoption of all other requirements.
+The requirements of this statement related to Statement 87 and Implementation Guide 2019-3 was effective upon issuance with all other requirements effective for reporting periods beginning after June 15, 2021.
+The Agency has implemented GASB Statement No. 92 in this report.

 In March 2020, the GASB issued Statement No. 93, Replacement of Interbank Offered Rates.
 This statement establishes accounting and financial reporting requirements related to the replacement of interbank offered rates (IBORS) in hedging derivative instruments and leases and identifies appropriate benchmark interest rates for hedging derivative instruments.
-The removal of LIBOR as an appropriate benchmark interest rate is effective for reporting periods ending after December 31, 2021.
-All other requirements of this statement are effective for reporting periods beginning after June 15, 2020.
-The Agency has implemented the necessary provisions of GASB Statement No. 93 in the report, however, it does not have any current impact on the Agency.
-The Agency is evaluating the impact, if any, upon its financial position, results of operations, or cash flows upon adoption of all other requirements.
+The removal of LIBOR as an appropriate benchmark interest rate was updated with the release of GASB Statement No. 99.
+All other requirements of this statement are effective for reporting periods beginning after June 15, 2021.
+The Agency has implemented GASB Statement No. 93 in the report, however, it does not have any current impact on the Agency.